SidonTheTroll/Erstes-Jahr/Practical/Biology/4-identification-of-animals.md

 1. Inhibits in fresh water bodies.
 2. It is cylindrical with radial symmetry.
 3. It is diploblastic.
-4. It is attatched to structure with flat basal disc.
+4. It is attatched to surfaces with its flat basal disc.
 5. Mature hydra forms buds to reproduce.

 ## Liver-fluke